ailyntang/hashnode-blog/ckbk05df7002obss1z7ucq16l.md

 * This makes a strong reference to `self` inside the rest of the closure
 * Use this to make life easier on yourself when coding, so you don't have to handle the `nil`
 * However note if you have nested closures after the `guard` statement, then these nested closures will hold a strong reference to `self`.
 So you will need to re-declare `[weak self]` again in those nested closures.
+* It's not a requirement, but ideally if you are going to declare `weak self` with nested closures, you may as well declare it on the overarching closure, rather than just the closure you think needs it.
+Then everything is safe.

 `if let self = self`
 * This only makes a strong reference to `self` inside the `if` statement
 * Outside the `if` statement, other `self` references will be weak

+Autoclosure - take a look at this concept